When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Potty Training 101

-Let Elmo and friends from Sesame Street tell your little one about using the potty with this lift-the-flap book.
-It includes more than 30 flaps to flip, so there are plenty of things for your toddler to discover.
+Let Elmo and the Sesame Street gang explain the bathroom routine with this lift-the-flap book.
+It includes more than 30 flaps to flip, giving your toddler plenty of tactile engagement while they sit on the potty.

 Hands Are Not for Hitting